crispzips/managingwordpress/README.md

   * or manually by hovering between the column previews (in the light blue) and clicking and dragging to the desired ratios
 * **[ADVANCED]** Change the style properties of the row
   * Attributes
-    * assign the row/a cell an id/class to be referenced other places in code
+    * assign the row/cell an id/class to be referenced other places in code
     * to manipulate the css properties for the row
   * Layout
     * margins